jelleDiet/Fabric-java-sdk-CRUD-implementation/README.md

 For an example of java chaincode that goes along with this sdk implementation, see [java chaincode](https://github.com/jelleDiet/Java_chaincode_example)

-For an example of node chaincode (the chaincode instantiated on the cloud) see [node chaincode](https://github.com/jelleDiet/Fabric-node-chaincode-example)
+For an example of node chaincode (This is the default chaincode used) see [node chaincode](https://github.com/jelleDiet/Fabric-node-chaincode-example)

 For local development and testing I recommend using the IBM VScode blockchain plugin to create a network, package and install the chaincode.
 The plugin can be found [here](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform)